MBU Traditions

 Decorating Ham and Jam

-Decorating Ham and Jam: During Commencement weekend, seniors gather in front of Fox Leadership Hall to deck out Ham and Jam in their class colors, ring the MBU bell, and gather for a class photo.
+During Commencement weekend, seniors gather in front of Fox Leadership Hall to deck out Ham and Jam, MBU’s famous dog statues, in their class colors.

 Signature Ball

-Hosted by the student-run Baldwin Program Board during the last weekend in January, Signature Ball is a formal dance held on Saturday evening.
+Hosted by the student-run Baldwin Program Board, the Signature Ball is MBU’s annual formal dance.

 MBU Symbols